Mesocarnivore

-A mesocarnivore is an animal whose diet consists of 50–70% meat with the balance consisting of non-vertebrate foods which may include insects, fungi, fruits, other plant material and any food that is available to them.
-Mesocarnivores are from a large family group of mammalian carnivores and vary from small to medium sized, which are less than fifteen kilograms.
+A mesocarnivore is an animal whose diet consists of 30–70% meat with the balance consisting of non-vertebrate foods which may include insects, fungi, fruits, other plant material and any food that is available to them.
+Mesocarnivores are from a large family group of mammalian carnivores and vary from small to medium sized, which are often less than fifteen kilograms, the human is a notable exception.
 Mesocarnivores are seen today among the Canidae (coyotes, foxes), Viverridae (civets), Mustelidae (martens, tayra), Procyonidae (ringtail, raccoon), Mephitidae (skunks), and Herpestidae (some mongooses).
 The red fox is also the most common of the mesocarnivores in Europe and has a high population density in the areas they reside.

-In North America some mesocarnivores, such as otters, lynx, or marten, are in danger of being over hunted for their pelts.
+In North America, some mesocarnivores are in danger of being over hunted for their pelts.
 This has led to efforts to help protect and conserve the mesocarnivores in the area which have been largely successful thus far.
 These animals play an essential role in the function and system of the ecosystem, since the elimination of apex predators.

-The American Institute of Biological Sciences states that due to the fact that mesocarnivores are smaller than large carnivore, they are more abundant, and therefore have a diversity of mesocarnivore species.
-Due to their smaller size, mesocarnivores play a part in the ecosystem of dispersing seeds in open spaces, as well as driving community structure.
-Mesocarnivores are also very diverse in comparison to larger carnivores in their behaviour and ecology, from being reclusive to highly social.
-Their diversity and small size allows them to thrive in a range of habitats than larger carnivores are able to.
-The population of these smaller carnivores also increases when the presence of a larger carnivore decline.
-This is known as the 'mesocarnivore release.'
-According to the National Park Service, "Mesocarnivore release is defined as the expansion in range and/or abundance of a smaller predator following the reduction or removal of a larger predator."
-One impact of this is that these mesocarnivores can act as scavengers cleaning up dead animal carcasses discarded by humans in urban areas.
-Mesocarnivores' habitat have shifted and changed, due to urbanisation, leading to habitat fragmentation and disturbance, resulting in habitat loss for animals.